adamnasrudin03/challenge-lion/README.md

  recuirement

 ```
-get all source_product data then change the destination_product data with the get source_product data
+get all source_product data then change the destination_product data with the get source_product data.
-Update data it's running background prosess
+Update data it's running background process
 ```

 # How to run this project